 Learn more about this group of innovative educators online at http://www.apple.com/education/ade

-The School of Education, NUI Galway, provided it's Professional Diploma in Education students with workshops on creating digital content for the iPad using Apple's iBooks Author software.
+The School of Education, University of Galway, provided it's Professional Diploma in Education students with workshops on creating digital content for the iPad using Apple's iBooks Author software.

 Schools of Education and Natural Sciences NUIG, Work Together on Peer Teaching and Apple iBook Development for Science Teachers